How do MIPS and MACRA affect Medical Billing Practices

 MIPS Data Collection and Reporting

 For quality reporting, providers choose measures as per their specialization.
-You might be curious about how it’s linked to medical billing services.
+You might be curious about how it’s linked to medical billing.
 And how can your medical billing outsourcing companies cater to you in this matter?
 Well, it’s relatable.
 For quality measure reporting, CMS requires Medicare Part B claims data.
 What medical billers can do is report and record every eligible patient encounter.
 Otherwise, they will not be able to meet the required data collection criteria.

 Second, the collected data may impact the provider’s performance in terms of the cost of care.
 Again, CMS extracts the cost data from Medicare claims.
 Therefore, medical billing services must provide accurate and comprehensive documentation.